Kunlephs/DSA-Capstone-Project/README.md

 ● Calculate the total amount to be paid to individual employees (salary inclusive of bonus) ● Total amount to be paid out per region and company-wide

+See the attached Palmoria Group HR Analysis for the insightful visuals.

+### Recommendations to address Palmoria Group’s gender equality issues:
+1. **Conduct a Gender Pay Audit:**
+   - Compare average salaries by gender within the same roles and departments.
+   - Identify departments or regions with unjustified pay gaps.
+   - Adjust salaries where discrepancies exist.

+2. **Eliminate Salary Negotiations**
+   - Set fixed salary bands for roles and levels.
+   - Ensure starting salaries are based on role, not negotiation outcomes.

+3. **Standardize Hiring & Promotion Criteria**
+   - Use score-based evaluations for interviews and promotions.
+   - Ensure job descriptions use gender-neutral language.
+   - Require gender-balanced interview panels for all hires.

+4. **Enforce Balanced Representation Targets**
+   - Set targets (e.g. 40% female hires) for underrepresented departments like Engineering or Legal.
+   - Monitor female vs. male representation in leadership roles.

+5. **Establish Gender Equity KPIs**
+   - Track and report monthly:
+       - Gender distribution by department
+       - Gender pay ratios
+       - Performance rating trends by gender
+   - Use dashboards visible to HR and leadership.